tldr-pages/tldr/CLIENT-SPECIFICATION.md

 Pages are grouped by platform, i.e. operating systems — for example, `windows`, `linux`, `osx`.
 The special platform `common` contains pages for commands that work identically across more than one platform.

-If a page is common across multiple platforms, but slightly different on a given platform, then the page is still stored in `common`, but a copy tailored for the differing platform is placed in that platform's specific folder.
+If a page is common across multiple platforms, but slightly different on a given platform, then the page is still stored in the `common` directory, but a copy tailored for the differing platform is placed in that platform's specific folder.

 For example, if the command `foo` is common to `mac`, `windows`, and `linux` but functions differently on `windows`, then the main page will be stored in `common`, and a copy will be placed in `windows` that's altered to match the different functionality.